Souhardya/Catharsis/README.md

 # Catharsis (Work in progress)
 Raw syscall implementations with Powershell

+-> NtCreaThreadEx.ps1 dll injector

+-> /SyscallTests/SyscallTests.ps1 is just an example using NtSuspendProcess

 ### Brief
 This project mainly focuses on using syscalls for calling Nt-functions instead of directly calling them